How to close sales over the phone

-No 5: The faster you respond the more likely you are to make a sale
+No 5: The faster you respond to a new lead, the more likely you are to make a sale

 Respond to all new leads FAST…

 …within 5 mins during normal office hours!

 I am frequently asked for my top tip when handling new inquiries.

 It is a noisy world out there, there are many distractions and many competitors.

-If you don’t get to the prospect quickly enough there is a serious risk that they will buy from someone else.
+If you don’t respond to the prospect quickly, there is a serious risk they will buy from someone else.